 The MEE is used to determine effective communication in writing, specifically the ability to:

-Jurisdictions that administer the UBE weight the MEE component 30%.
+Jurisdictions that administer the UBE weigh the MEE component 30%.

 What are the UBE essay subjects?

-The Multistate Essay Examination (MEE) may cover any of the following content areas:
+The Multistate Essay Examination (MEE) section of the UBE may cover any of the following content areas:

 - Business Associations – Agency and Partnership, Corporations, Limited Liability Companies